 COMPANION & UNDERSTUDY PLANTS: Try pairing Rudbeckia laciniata with Aster novi-belgii, Deschampsia caespitosa, Eupatorium perfoliatum, Lobelia cardinalis, Penstemon calycosus, Carex amphibola, Panicum virgatum or Sorghastrum nutans.

-Rudbeckia maxima is a possible substitute for sunny rain gardens and stormwater management projects.
+Rudbeckia laciniata 'Autumn Sun' is a possible substitute for sunny rain gardens and stormwater management projects.

 TRIVIA: Blossoms attract a variety of bees, pollinating flies, beneficial wasps, butterflies, skippers and moths.
 Caterpillars of Silvery Checkerspot Butterflies forage on the foliage and seeds are sometimes eaten by goldfinches.
 Foliage is not particularly palatable to deer and other herbivores.